-I stayed in Ping An (平安) village, a lovely Zhuang village clinging to the hillside with its buildings stacked on top of each other, the narrow alleyways and staircases ferreting between them.
-From there I hiked along the Dragon’s Backbone rice terraces to the nearby Yao village of Da Zhai (大寨); this only takes a few hours, but it takes you through some wonderful scenery and you’ll see the local Zhuang and Yao people going about their daily business in the fields.
+I stayed in Ping An (平安) village, a lovely Zhuang village clinging to the hillside with its buildings stacked on top of each other, the narrow alleyways and staircases ferreting between them (I stayed at Dragon’s Den Hostel, which offers decent basic accommodation in a lovely wooden building at great value for the price, with cracking views from its cozy restaurant).
+From Ping An I hiked along the Dragon’s Backbone rice terraces to the nearby Yao village of Da Zhai (大寨); this only takes a few hours, but it takes you through some wonderful scenery and you’ll see the local Zhuang and Yao people going about their daily business in the fields.
 I did this hike in November, at which time the climate was very pleasant, not too hot and not too cold.
 I think if you’re there in midwinter it could be a different proposition, and in summer it’ll be very hot so in either case you’ll need the right clothing.
 I carried my snacks and water with me, though several of the villagers I passed called out to offer me lunch – presumably for a price, though I didn’t enquire as to how much.

 How to get to the Longsheng Dragon’s Backbone Rice Terraces